meliolanna/LUCA/README.md

 # LUCA
 An entry register for music conservatory rooms.
+(OOP project for Computer Engineering at UNIMORE, a.y.
+22/23)

 ## Feautures
 LUCA is a simple **register** where janitors and custodians can sign in the **entrance** and the **exit** of students in conservatory study-rooms.